 In 2014 Denk served as Music Director of the Ojai Music Festival, for which, besides performing and curating, he wrote the libretto for a comic opera.
-The opera was later presented by Carnegie Hall and the Aspen Festival.
+The opera was later presented by Carnegie Hall, Cal Performances, and the Aspen Festival.
 Denk is known for his original and insightful writing on music, which Alex Ross praises for its “arresting sensitivity and wit.”
 The pianist’s writing has appeared in the New Yorker, the New Republic, The Guardian, and on the front page of the New York Times Book Review.
-One of his New Yorker contributions, “Every Good Boy Does Fine,” forms the basis of a memoir for future publication by Random House in the US, and Macmillan in the UK.
+One of his New Yorker contributions, “Every Good Boy Does Fine,” forms the basis of a book for future publication by Random House in the US, and Macmillan in the UK.
 Recounting his experiences of touring, performing, and practicing, his blog, Think Denk, was recently selected for inclusion in the Library of Congress web archives.

 In 2012, Denk made his Nonesuch debut with a pairing of masterpieces old and new: Beethoven’s final Piano Sonata, Op.
 111, and Ligeti’s Études.
 The album was named one of the best of 2012 by the New Yorker, NPR, and the Washington Post, and Denk’s account of the Beethoven sonata was selected by BBC Radio 3’s Building a Library as the best available version recorded on modern piano.
 Denk has a long-standing attachment to the music of American visionary Charles Ives, and his recording of Ives’s two piano sonatas featured in many “best of the year” lists.
-In March 2012, the pianist was invited by Michael Tilson Thomas to appear as soloist in the San Francisco Symphony’s American Mavericks festival, and he recorded Henry Cowell’s Piano Concerto with the orchestra.
-Having cultivated relationships with many living composers, he currently has several commissioning projects in progress.

 Jeremy Denk graduated from Oberlin College, Indiana University, and the Juilliard School.
 He lives in New York City, and his web site and blog are at jeremydenk.net.